-We hold a c.40% weight to companies associated with the consumption (or demand) of sustainable energy.
-Our largest exposure here is to companies involved in the electrification of demand, either via the creation of new batteries (c.7%) or the electrification of transportation (c.17% weight), while we have 16% weight to those companies involved in either displacing existing energy sources or improving overall energy efficiency.
+We hold a c.45% weight to companies associated with the consumption (or demand) of sustainable energy.
+Our largest exposure here is to companies involved in the electrification of demand, either via the creation of new batteries (c.5%) or the electrification of transportation (c.19% weight), while we have c.21% weight to those companies involved in either displacing existing energy sources or improving overall energy efficiency.

-We hold two lithium-ion battery manufacturers.
-LG Chem is a Korean chemicals company and the largest lithium-ion battery manufacturer in the world, while Samsung SDI is a pure-play lithium-ion battery manufacturer currently in the top 10 in the world.
+We hold one lithium-ion battery manufacturer, LG Chem, which is a Korean chemicals company and the largest lithium-ion battery manufacturer in the world.

 The portfolio holds six names in the electric vehicle sub-category, giving it exposure to companies that provide semiconductors, electronics, components and software/services to the growing EV and autonomous vehicle industry.
-Onsemi, Infineon and NXP Semi are providers of power semiconductors and microcontrollers that are a necessity for higher-voltage electric vehicles to become competitive with ICE (internal combustion engine) vehicles, while Gentherm, Aptiv and Sensata are component manufacturers and service providers that should benefit from the ever-increasing amount of electronics present in electric vehicles.
+Onsemi, Infineon and NXP Semi are providers of power semiconductors and microcontrollers that are a necessity for higher-voltage electric vehicles to become competitive with ICE (internal combustion engine) vehicles, while Aptiv and Sensata are component manufacturers and service providers that should benefit from the ever-increasing amount of electronics present in electric vehicles.
+Amphenol supplies connectors, sensors and high voltage interconnect solutions that are vital for EVs and EV charging infrastructure.

-Our displacement holdings provide pure-play quality exposure to heating industries (Trane Technologies), insulation (Installed Building Products, Owens Corning), energy efficient electrical equipment and services (Hubbell) and energy efficiency projects (Ameresco), and the group as whole will benefit from the increasing industry focus on energy efficiency that is expected to be a very long-term trend.
+Our displacement holdings provide pure-play quality exposure to heating industries (Trane Technologies), insulation (Installed Building Products, Owens Corning, Carlisle Companies), energy efficient electrical equipment and services (Hubbell, Atlas Copco) and energy efficiency projects (Ameresco), and the group as whole will benefit from the increasing industry focus on energy efficiency that is expected to be a very long-term trend.

-In terms of the supply of sustainable energy, we hold a c.21% weight to companies involved in the generation of sustainable energy and c.38% weight to those exposed to the installation of or equipment used in the process of sustainable energy generation.
+In terms of the supply of sustainable energy, we hold a c.16% weight to companies involved in the generation of sustainable energy and 39% weight to those exposed to the installation of or equipment used in the process of sustainable energy generation.

-China Suntien and China Longyuan are our two pure-play Chinese wind power producers and they represent two of our seven generation holdings.
-The remaining exposure comes in the form of geothermal (Ormat), plus offshore wind and broad-based wind/solar renewable energy generation through Orsted and NextEra Energy (the largest producer of renewable energy in the world).
+China Longyuan is a pure-play Chinese wind power producer and represents one of our six generation holdings.
+The remaining exposure comes in the form of geothermal (Ormat), plus offshore wind and broad-based wind/solar renewable energy generation through NextEra Energy (the largest producer of renewable energy in the world).
 Iberdrola is our one utility.

 We hold exposure to the solar and wind equipment and manufacturing value chains.
-Xinyi Solar is the world's largest supplier of the glass used in solar cell modules, and both Enphase and SolarEdge manufacture the inverters required to convert DC solar power into consumable AC electricity.
+Xinyi Solar is the world's largest supplier of the glass used in solar cell modules, and Enphase manufactures the inverters required to convert DC solar power into consumable AC electricity.
 Canadian Solar and First Solar give integrated exposure to the solar cell and module manufacturing process.
-Vestas provides broad exposure to the strong growth that we expect in the onshore and offshore wind markets, while TPI Composites offers niche exposure to the high-skilled business of manufacturing wind turbine blades.
+Vestas provides broad exposure to the strong growth that we expect in the onshore and offshore wind markets

-Our remaining exposure to installation (Itron, Eaton, Legrand, Siemens and Schneider Electric) consists of companies that provide equipment and services to improve the efficiency and metering of electricity transmission and consumption.
+Our remaining exposure to installation (Itron, Eaton, Legrand, Siemens, SPIE, Prysmian and Schneider Electric) consists of companies that provide equipment and services to improve the efficiency and metering of electricity transmission and consumption.